Smile-Formations/React/chapters/6-exercice/01-timer.md

 5. Add a text field that allow the user to set the step value.

 <!--
-The timer solution can be found in `addon/timer`
+The timer solution can be found in `exercise branch` -->
--->